johanek/old-blog/source/_posts/2015-03-10-the-path-to-peer-review.markdown

 Do you send an email out saying *"can you look at this?"*

-Do you have someone look at the screen of your work?
+Do you have someone look over your shoulder at your monitor?

 Do you have discussions about what you’re going to do?

 Sometimes I've done these things, and they've been partly effective - but usually they just get a reply of *"Looks good to me!"*

 Most of the sysadmins I've worked with will just make a change because they want to, or were asked to, and don’t tell anyone.
-Plenty of them want to go away and work on something and then deploy it and for everyone to use it and tell them they’re awesome.
+Or they want to be heros who surprise everyone by sweeping in with an amazing solution that they've been working on secretly.

-I don’t want to work where people are expected to pull rabbits out of hats.
+I don’t want to work where people are trying to perform heroics.
 I hate surprises.
 Having done all those individualistic stupid things myself, I want to work in a team where we work together on problems out in the open.
 When you involve others, they are more engaged and feel part of the decision making process.
 And their feedback makes you produce better work.

-My current role now has the best culture of reviewing work that I've seen.
+My current role now has the best culture of reviewing work that I've experiences.
 But we had to create it for ourselves, and this is what we did.

 ## We put all our work in version control